 At ISR University, we utilize instructional best practices: leveraging learner-centered techniques, offering competency-based learning models, and employing modular and blended learning capabilities.

-- ISR University uses an outcome-based approach that designs its curriculum to meet desired learning objectives that are specific, measurable, and relevant.
-Benefits of outcome-based learning include:Focus on the application of knowledge versus gaining information.
+- Outcome-Based Approach–Integrity ISR uses an outcome-based approach that designs a curriculum to meet organizational desired learning objectives that are specific, measurable, and relevant and allow us to translate these objectives into real-world application of concepts and wisdom.

 - Active Learning–The onus for learning is on the student.
 Instructors are facilitators, who help build wisdom through interactive live-virtual lessons.
 We use the Socratic method and thought-provoking discussions/exercises from targeted readings and assignments to aid discovery/deeper exploration of concepts.

 We employ a variety of synchronous and asynchronous learning techniques to maximize facilitator to student interaction and increase retention.

 - Live-Virtual Instruction: Our expert instructors actively teach students using videoconferencing for up to two hours per module.